After several years of planning and a year of construction, the Arizona-Sonora Desert Museum's new Warden Aquarium

 Primary funding for the new exhibition was generously provided by the Bert W. Martin Foundation and Warden Family and includes 14 tanks displaying a variety of fresh- and salt-water sea life.
 Some of the Museum's numerous conservation projects impacting many aquatic species are highlighted in the galleries.

-The exhibition area also includes a touch tank with marine invertebrates, like Serpent Stars, Chestnut Cowries, Sea Hares and Hermit Crabs, for a hands-on encounter for visitors.
+The exhibition area also includes a tide pool encounter with marine invertebrates, like Serpent Stars, Chestnut Cowries, Sea Hares and Hermit Crabs, for a hands-on encounter for visitors.
 Check the Plan-Your-Day board at the entrance plaza for a daily schedule.